-In 2012 the CDC’s National HIV Behavioral Surveillance (NHBS) system conducted interviews and HIV testing of 10,002 PWID (persons who inject drugs).
-Of those tested, 11% tested positive for HIV, 30% shared syringes, 70% had vaginal sex without a condom, 25% had heterosexual anal sex without a condom, and 5% of men had sex without a condom in the previous 12 months.
-Only 51% of them had been tested for HIV.
+In 2018 the CDC’s National HIV Behavioral Surveillance (NHBS) system conducted interviews and HIV testing of 11,437 PWID (persons who inject drugs).
+Of those tested, 6% tested positive for HIV, 32% shared syringes, of the men 70% had MSM anal sex without a condom, and of the women 36% had sex in exchange for money or drugs.
+Only 55% of them had been tested for HIV.

 13 million people inject drugs, and 1.7 million of them are living with HIV in the world.
 That accounts for 10% of people living HIV globally and 30% of those living with HIV outside of Africa.

 33,000 opioid-related deaths in the US in 2015

 Heroin use has gone up as other opioid use has gone down suggesting that prescription drug users are shifting to heroin

 Heroin caused 1,960 deaths in 1999 compared to 10,574 in 2014 and opioid deaths went from 4,030 to 18,893 in the same 15 years